AnirudhPenmatcha/Communication-within-Docker-Network/README.md

 1. Next navigate to the serverimage folder and run `docker build -t server-image .`
 2. Once you're done building, run `docker run -itd -v servervol:/serverdata --network Docker-Network -p 8888:8888 --name server-container server-image`.

-**Note:** This step may not work sometimes.
+**Note:** Step 2 may not work sometimes.
 In which case, deploy busybox container in the Docker network and run `docker inspect Docker-Network`.
 Check for the busybox ip and comment the main funciton call in "send_data.py" and uncomment the ping line with busybox's ip address.
 Build the server image again and run.
 Check logs of the server-container using `docker logs server-container`.
 If you see pings, then close the server-container.
 Comment the ping line and uncomment the main function.
 Rebuild and run the container.
 This will fix the issue.
 I don't know why exactly this resolved the issue but pinging somehow fixes it.

 3. If you'd like to interact with the server-container to check the contents of it, `docker exec -it server-container sh` and `ls && cat random_data.txt`